Estimate your costs and explore your options for financial aid.

 Tuition and Fees

-Syracuse University graduate students pay tuition per credit hour; you can find information on the current tuition rates for graduate students at the Syracuse University financial aid website.
+Syracuse University graduate students pay tuition per credit hour.
+Information about current graduate tuition rates is available from the Syracuse University Office of Financial Aid & Scholarship Programs.

-Tuition increases every May, but our master’s students are locked into the current rate for one calendar year so this rate will be in effect until August.
+Tuition increases every May, but most of our master’s students are locked into the current rate for one calendar year, so this rate will be in effect until August.
 (Exceptions are audio arts, media studies, public diplomacy and global communications and the online master’s degrees.)
-If a student registers for courses beyond the following August, they will pay the new rate, which is estimated to increase about 4 percent.
+If a student registers for courses beyond the following August, they will pay the new rate, which is estimated to increase about 4%.

 Newhouse program fees will only be charged once, in the fall semester.